juanitodread/juanitodread.github.io/content/post/polymorphic-functions-in-scala.md

 ## 1. Introduction

-**Polymorphic function** is a very common term in *Functional Programming*.
+A **Polymorphic function** is a very common term in *Functional Programming*.

-In *Object Oriented Programming (OOP)* also exists the concept of *"Polymorphism"* but it refers to objects and inheritance.
+In *Object-Oriented Programming (OOP)* also exists the concept of *"Polymorphism"* but it refers to objects and inheritance.

 A polymorphic function is a function that can work for _any_ data type it's given.
 Polymorphic functions are also known as *Parametric polymorphism*.

 As you can see, the definition is very simple: *"A function that accepts any type"*.
 But first, let's start with the basics.

+**Note:** You can copy/paste the code and run it in the *Scala REPL*.
+The code is written in *Scala 3* new syntax but we are not using any new Scala 3 feature.

 ## 2. Functions
 ### 2.1 Monomorphic function

-I want to start with the implementation of a function that checks if a list of integers `List[Int]` is sorted.
+I want to start with the implementation of a function that checks whether a list of integers `List[Int]` is sorted.
 Something like this:

 ```scala
 def isSorted(elements: List[Int]): Boolean =